 During autumn and winter, the whole UK population are at risk of developing a vitamin D deficiency due to the lack of sunlight and it’s a fact that food is not the most reliable source.

-Since the COVID-19 pandemic, Public Health England (PHE) revised their guidelines and now recommend that everyone over the age of 4 years old and older should be taking a supplement containing 10 micrograms (400IU) during the months of October-April.
+Since the COVID-19 pandemic, Public Health England’s current guidelines recommend that everyone over the age of 4 years old and older should be taking a supplement containing 10 micrograms (400IU) during the months of October-April.
 It’s even been touted by medical experts that it might be worth taking all year round whilst the threat of COVID-19 continues, although with the vaccine roll-out, this may be less neccesary.

 Whilst the research around the use of probiotics and immunity is still in its infancy, there’s no denying that our gut microbiome is intrinsically linked to our immune system.
 Due to widespread antibiotic use and low fibre diets, our microbiome can become compromised.